 If you hold a current WWCC, you need to show this to staff at Student Central.
 They will record the details.

 If you do not already have a WWCC you are required to apply for one.
 You can apply at any post office.
 Take the evidence of your application to Student Central and they will record the details.

 For more information about WWCC please see the Working with Children Check website, particularly 'Factsheet 14: Information for Students'.

-Before you can participate in the professional practice component of your chosen course, you will need to supply us with evidence of a valid National Police History Check from the Department of Education Western Australia.
+If you are 18 years of age or older, before you can participate in the professional practice component of your chosen course, you will need to supply us with evidence of a valid National Police History Check from the Department of Education Western Australia.